5 Definitions of qualifiers

 Archaic (ah)

-(from Greek archae, beginning): having a layer, ≥ 20 cm thick and within 100 cm of the soil surface, with ≥ 20% (by volume, weighted average, related to the whole soil) artefacts containing ≥ 50% (by volume, weighted average, related to the whole soil) artefacts produced by pre-industrial processes, e.g. ceramics, showing traces of production by hand, ceramics that can easily be broken or ceramics containing sand (in Technosols only) (2).
+(from Greek archae, beginning): having a layer, ≥ 20 cm thick and within 100 cm of the soil surface, with ≥ 20% (by volume, weighted average, related to the whole soil) artefacts, ≥ 50% (by volume, weighted average, related to the whole soil) of which were produced by pre-industrial processes, e.g. ceramics, showing traces of production by hand, ceramics that can easily be broken or ceramics containing sand (in Technosols only) (2).

 Arenic (ar)